-Opioids cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
-Morphine sulfate extended-release tablets are not recommended for use in women during and immediately prior to labor.
-Occasionally, opioid analgesics may prolong labor through actions which temporarily reduce the strength, duration, and frequency of uterine contractions.
-However, this effect is not consistent and may be offset by an increased rate of cervical dilatation which tends to shorten labor.
+Opioids cross the placenta and may produce respiratory depression in neonates.
+Morphine sulfate is not for use in women during and immediately prior to labor, when shorter acting analgesics or other analgesic techniques are more appropriate.
+Opioid analgesics can prolong labor through actions that temporarily reduce the strength, duration, and frequency of uterine contractions.
+However, this effect is not consistent and may be offset by an increased rate of cervical dilatation, which tends to shorten labor.

 Morphine is excreted in breast milk, with a milk to plasma morphine AUC ratio of approximately 2.5:1.
 The amount of morphine received by the infant varies depending on the maternal plasma concentration, the amount of milk ingested by the infant, and the extent of first pass metabolism.

-Because of the potential for adverse reactions in nursing infants from morphine sulfate extended-release tablets, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.
+Because of the potential for adverse reactions in nursing infants from morphine sulfate, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.

-The pharmacokinetics of morphine sulfate extended-release tablets has not been studied in elderly patients.
-Clinical studies of morphine sulfate extended-release tablets did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+The pharmacokinetics of morphine sulfate have not been studied in elderly patients.
+Clinical studies of morphine sulfate did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 Morphine sulfate extended-release tablets contain morphine, a Schedule II controlled substance with a high potential for abuse similar to other opioids including fentanyl, hydromorphone, methadone, oxycodone, and oxymorphone.
-Morphine sulfate extended-release tablets can be abused and are subject to misuse, addiction, and criminal diversion [see Warnings and Precautions (5.1)].
+Morphine sulfate can be abused and is subject to misuse, addiction, and criminal diversion [see Warnings and Precautions (5.1)].

 All patients treated with opioids require careful monitoring for signs of abuse and addiction, since use of opioid analgesic products carries the risk of addiction even under appropriate medical use.
 Drug abuse is the intentional non-therapeutic use of an over-the-counter or prescription drug, even once, for its rewarding psychological or physiological effects.
 Drug abuse includes, but is not limited to the following examples: the use of a prescription or over-the-counter drug to get “high”, or the use of steroids for performance enhancement and muscle build up.